ElizabethBrooks/freeCount/README.md

 # freeCount

-These are R Shiny applications provide a framework for analyzing biological data produced by genomic sequencing technologies, such as RNA-seq.
+These are R Shiny applications that provide a framework for analyzing biological data produced by genomic sequencing technologies, such as RNA-seq.
 Users are guided through biological data assessment, processing and analysis.
 The different analyses available include differential expression (DE), network, and functional analysis.

 ## Tools & Features
 * **DA**: **D**E **A**nalysis